OfficeDev/Office-Add-in-samples/Samples/tutorials/first-run-experience-tutorial/README.md

 ## See also

-The version of this sample that you create step-by-step is found in the article [Build an Office Add-in with a basic first-run experience](https://learn.microsoft.com/office/dev/add-ins/tutorials/first-run-experience-tutorial).
+The version of this sample that you create step-by-step is found in the [Build an Office Add-in with a basic first-run experience](https://learn.microsoft.com/office/dev/add-ins/tutorials/first-run-experience-tutorial) tutorial.

 ## Copyright